Apply to a Health Sciences Program

 What to Expect Once You Have Been Admitted

-If you are offered admission into the program, then you will be asked to complete the following pre-enrollment requirements by a specific due date to maintain eligible status.
+If you are offered admission into the program, then you will be asked to complete pre-enrollment requirements by a specific due date to maintain eligible status.
 Information on how to complete these requirements will be provided with your admission acceptance email.
 Please check your email regularly for updates and information.